HugoSchweke/QSproteome_protocol/README.md

 ```
 With this command the script protocol_QSproteome_single_uniprot.pl will calculate the interaction probability and detect the best possible symmetry of the pdb file P32907_V1_1.pdb using structural information from the pdb file and information contained in the json file P32907_rank_1_model_1_ptm_seed_0_pae.json.bz2.
 It will write all the results in the directory ../../test.

-Looking at the probability file:
+Now, let's have a look at the results.
+In the probability file:
 <details>
 <summary>P32907_V1_1_probability_scores.csv (.csv)</summary>